IRNAS/irnas.github.io/_posts/2015-12-03-testing-toslink-CNC-arduino-shield.md

 [ ![Testing-Toslink-CNC-Arduino-Shield-1]({{ site.url }}/post_files/Testing-Toslink-CNC-Arduino-shield/Testing-Toslink-CNC-Arduino-Shield-1.jpg){: .img-half}]({{ site.url }}/post_files/Testing-Toslink-CNC-Arduino-shield/Testing-Toslink-CNC-Arduino-Shield-1.jpg){: .img-open}
 [ ![Testing-Toslink-CNC-Arduino-Shield-2]({{ site.url }}/post_files/Testing-Toslink-CNC-Arduino-shield/Testing-Toslink-CNC-Arduino-Shield-2.jpg){: .img-half}]({{ site.url }}/post_files/Testing-Toslink-CNC-Arduino-shield/Testing-Toslink-CNC-Arduino-Shield-2.jpg){: .img-open}

-During testing we attached one shield to Arduino UNO and connect the other one to our [precise XY translation table](http://irnas.eu/other%20projects/2015/09/20/precisexy){:target="_blank"}.Two CNC shields communicate with each other via audio Toslink cables.
+During testing we attached one shield to Arduino UNO and connect the other one to our [precise XY translation table](http://irnas.eu/other%20projects/2015/09/20/precisexy){:target="_blank"}.
+Two CNC shields communicate with each other via audio Toslink cables.

 Since our system enables precise translation table movement control via optical cables we do not need to worry about the EM interferences.